liqd/adhocracy3/docs/backend/overview.rst

 Overview
 ========

-The adhocracy backend is python framework to build a REST-API *backend* for cms-like applications.
+The adhocracy backend is a python framework to build a REST-API *backend* for cms-like applications.

 It was developed with the use cases and limitations of the policy drafing and